How to Make Cold Brew Coffee

 Step 4: Strain your muddy coffee using cheesecloth a few times until there are no more coffee grounds hanging out at the bottom.

-Cold Brewed Espresso
+What is Cold Brewed Espresso?

 Lastly, for the coffee connoisseur who is used to the strength and caffeine levels of espresso shots, there’s cold brew coffee concentrate.
 Cold brew concentrate is made the same way that cold brew is made but steeps longer and created with a finer grind of coffee in the first place.
 It’s essentially cold espresso shots which allows coffee drinkers and baristas to control how strong their iced drinks are verses relying on whomever made the cold brew.
-At Poverty Bay, we make cold brew coffee concentrate (Dan’s Cold Brew) and we sell it in quarts and half gallons.
+At Poverty Bay, we make cold brew coffee concentrate (Dan’s Cold Brew Espresso) and we sell it in quarts and half gallons.
 We distribute these jugs all over the Pacific Northwest to the many coffee shops and coffee carts that all use the cold brewed espresso shots as the base of their iced coffee drinks.